Magnon Nonlinear Hall Effect in 2D Antiferromagnetic Insulators

+For comparison, we calculate the layer-dependent nonlinear Hall effect in the case of AFM interlayer coupling.
+As shown in Fig.\,\ref{fig4}(c)-(d), in addition the pronounced odd-even layer dependence constrained by the symmetry, the strength of the nonlinear Hall effect gradually decreases with increasing layer number.
+This feature offers an effective route to characterize the nature and strength of magnetic interlayer coupling in few-layers AFM insulators.

-\textit{Discussion and summary.} According to the above symmetry analysis, magnon nonlinear Hall response is naturally forbidden in ferromagnets due to their $\cal P$ being preserved\cite{brinkman1966theory}, as detailed in SM.II-III\cite{Supplemental_Materials}.
-For collinear $h$AFM with zigzag or stripe order, the effective $\cal P$, which combines the inversion symmetry and translational symmetry, is preserved, resulting in the magnon nonlinear Hall response vanishes\cite{Supplemental_Materials}.
-This magnetic-symmetry-constrained rule for nonlinear Hall effect of magnons contrasts with the linear thermal Hall effect, which requires only that ${\cal C}_{2}{\cal T}$ to be broken by ${\cal D}_{z}$\cite{zhang_PRL_2021_127, owerre_NJP_2016_28}.
-Therefore, magnon nonlinear Hall effect is particularly advantageous for probing the magnetic structure of antiferromagnets, such as identifying the type of interlayer coupling or the spin order within each layer.
+\textit{Discussion and summary.} In addition to the honeycomb antiferromagnets with N\'{e}el order, magnon nonlinear responses can also be realized in layered magnets of which monolayer adopts ${\cal P}$ symmetry, by means of stacking engineering.
+For example, in bilayer $\mbox{CrI}_{3}$, FM order within each layer preserves ${\cal P}$ symmetry, while the AFM stacking configuration breaks this symmetry\,\cite{sun2019giant, sivadas2018stacking}.
+Moreover, in vdW multilayers, the magnetic coupling between layers can be tuned by applying a finite external field\,\cite{huang2018electrical, jiang2018controlling, ni2025nonvolatile}, providing an effective means for external-field control of the nonlinear response.
+This magnetic-symmetry-constrained rule for nonlinear Hall effect of magnons contrasts with the linear magnon Hall effect, which requires only that ${\cal C}_{2}{\cal T}$ to be broken by ${\cal D}_{z}$, independent of the magnetic order\,\cite{onose_science_2010_329,matsumoto2011theoretical, katsura_prl_2010_104, zhang_PRL_2021_127,mook_PRX_2021_11,owerre_NJP_2016_28, zhang_thermal_Physreport_2024_1070, matsumoto_PRB_2014_89}.
+Therefore, magnon nonlinear Hall effect is particularly advantageous for probing the magnetic structures of antiferromagnets, such as detecting the spin order within each layer and characterizing the interlayer coupling.

-A similar magnetic associated nonlinear transport effect has also been recently observed in electrons, as seen in even-layer $\mbox{Mn}\mbox{Bi}_{2}\mbox{Te}_{4}$\cite{wang2023quantum, gao2023quantum} and monolayer $\mbox{MnS}$\cite{wang2023intrinsic}.
-This newly discovered nonlinear Hall effect of electrons is induced by the quantum metric, real part of quantum geometry tensor of electron Bloch wavefunctions\cite{wang2023quantum, gao2023quantum, wang2023intrinsic}.
-Despite of this, the nonlinear Hall effect of magnons proposed here exhibits several distinctions from the electrons.
+A similar nonlinear transport effect has also been recently observed in electrons within ${\cal PT}$ antiferromagnets, as seen in even-layer $\mbox{Mn}\mbox{Bi}_{2}\mbox{Te}_{4}$\,\cite{wang2023quantum, gao2023quantum} and monolayer $\mbox{MnS}$\,\cite{wang2023intrinsic}.
+This newly discovered nonlinear Hall effect of electrons is induced by the quantum metric, real part of quantum geometry tensor of electron Bloch wavefunctions\,\cite{wang2023quantum, gao2023quantum, wang2023intrinsic}.
+In addition, the nonlinear Hall effect of magnons proposed here exhibits several distinctions from the electrons.
 Firstly, nonlinear Hall effect in electrons require a nonzero fermi-surface or a narrow band gap, but magnons can overcome this limitation.
-Secondly, nonlinear Hall effect of electrons is independent of external fields, whereas magnons is highly tunable by the external magnetic-field ${\cal B}$ or applied strain.
+Secondly, nonlinear Hall effect of electrons is independent of external fields, whereas magnons is highly tunable by the ${\cal B}$ or strain.

 In summary, we have theoretically investigated the magnon nonlinear Hall effect in 2D vdW AFM insulators, revealing their remarkable tunability and intriguing magnetic-dependent characteristic.
 Our findings not only shed light on potential applications of AFM spintronics, but also provide an entirely new approach for detecting the magnetic order in 2D vdW magnetic insulators.